MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/webservices/webservices-terms-of-use.md

 # Terms of Use

-By accessing or using [!INCLUDE[prodshort](../developer/includes/prodshort.md)] APIs, you are agreeing to the Microsoft APIs Terms of Use.
+By accessing or using any API or Web service exposed in [!INCLUDE[prodshort](../developer/includes/prodshort.md)], you are agreeing to the Microsoft APIs Terms of Use.

 For more information, see [Microsoft APIs Terms of Use](https://docs.microsoft.com/en-us/legal/microsoft-apis/terms-of-use).